ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, male and female workforce in Broadcasters, Entertainers and Clowns was concentrated in the educational segment with 16 to 18 years of schooling (16.8k men and 12.4k women).
+At first quarter of 2026 the male workforce in Broadcasters, Entertainers and Clowns was higher in the educational segment with 16 to 18 years of schooling (10.8k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (8.54k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.